Guide to the Student Assistance Fund (SAF)

 |Dependent children (including yourself) in family||Income Limit|

 |4 - 7 dependents||€70,024|

 |8 or more dependents||€76,022|

 |NB.
 Income thresholds applied by Maynooth University are linked to the income bands for the maintenance grant.
 Maynooth University has increased these thresholds by 17.5% to facilitate those students who may have just missed out on getting a grant.|

 Did you answer YES to all of the above three questions?
 If you did, you are eligible to apply to the Student Assistance Fund.
 You should read the SAF Application Steps before you start your application.

 As there is a limited amount of money in the Fund, it is advisable that you apply to the fund as soon as possible after the start of the academic year.
 There is currently no closing date for applying to the SAF; however, once you start the process you must complete your application within 4 weeks.
 Things that could slow down your application might include e.g. not following up on SAF related emails from the Access Office (emails are always sent to your @email@example.com email address), not providing your supporting financial documents when requested or not registering your bank details on time.

 How much can I receive from the SAF?

 How long will the application process take?

-4-6 weeks is the maximum amount of time the process should take.
+4-6 weeks is the maximum amount of time the process should take, provided you complete your application within the required timeframe.
 During this time you must meet the Student Budgeting Advisor and gather the supporting documents you need for the online application.